KarelvdVrie/EfficientNet-V2_Reproducibility-CS4240/README.md

 | Batch size  | 10, 20, 30 |
 | Epochs | 15, 20, 30, 40, 50 |

+The validation accuracy for different combination of hyperparameters is shown in the **interactive figure** below:

 {% include_relative Graphs/Monkeys.html %}